This section will help you to learn more about the tools and systems that help you to prove and improve your organisation’s quality and impact.

 What can I find in this section?

-In order to choose an approach that is most relevant to your needs you must know what you are seeking to accomplish.
-If you are new to Tools, it may be helpful to visit Get Started and Measuring Impact first.
+It may be helpful to visit Get Started and Measuring Impact first.
 You can also visit the Library for further sources of information on tools, updates and new developments.
 If you want to go straight into looking for tools, you can start by using the Tools Charts.

 The Tool Decider Chart: choosing the right tool for your organisation followed by the Tool Comparison Chart: comparing proving & improving approaches allow you to see all the tools at a glance.
 You will find them organised into tools for measuring social impact, quality systems and strategic management.
-You can use these charts for an overview of which tools may be most appropriate.

 What does each Tool Summary address?

 - Primary purpose highlights the key features of the tool – what it does and how an organisation engages with it.

 - The Summary provides further details of how the tool is designed, and guidance on the practical process of using the tool.